tilman151/tilman151.github.io/_drafts/autoencoder_bake_off.md

 The sparse autoencoder imposes a sparsity constraint on the latent code.
 Each element in the latent code should only be active with a probability $$p$$.
-We add following auxiliary loss to enforce it while training:
+We add the following auxiliary loss to enforce it while training:

 $$L_s(z) = \sum_{i=1}^N \left( p \cdot \log{\frac{p}{\bar{z}^{(i)}}} + (1 - p) \cdot \log{\frac{1 - p}{1 - \bar{z}^{(i)}}} \right)$$